narzouni/CSCI596/README.md

 ## Datasets:

-+ I will be using SMC (Samsung Medical Center) data for OSA, ADNI, and ICBM.
++ I am using SMC (Samsung Medical Center) data for OSA, ADNI, and ICBM.
 Some OSA subjects may have Cognitive Impairment (CI) and some don’t have CI.
 I will be using ADNI MCI (Mild Cognitive Impairment) and Control healthy subjects.
 I will be using control healthy subjects from ICBM.

-+ I will be using Males in the analysis because females may have many complications that affect their sleep patterns.
++ I am using Males in the analysis because females may have many complications that affect their sleep patterns.

-+ I will be using MRI T1 weighted Images in addition to some measures like Cognitive scores for OSA.
++ I am using MRI T1 weighted Images in addition to some measures like Cognitive scores for OSA.
 The MRI images will be used to extract features on the brain.

 + There are 59 OSA without cognitive impairment and 17 OSA subjects with CI.
-However,I will use 13 OSA with CI, and 52 OSA without CI because I don’t have the feature files for the rest.

 + There are 23 Normal OSA subjects with feature files.